 - S2 – High: Platform is operative but performance is seriously degraded or restricted with a significant impact on business operation.

 - S3 – Medium: Platform is usable but non-critical functionality or system components are affected while most operation is unaffected.

 - S4 – Low: Includes questions, requests for information, documentation inquiries, or other non-critical system related issues.
 Operations are not affected.

 Responses.
 During normal business hours between 8:30 am – 5:00 pm PST, Monday – Friday (excluding United States public holidays), ShipHawk will respond to S1 issues within 2 hours, S2 issues within 4 business hours, S3 and S4 issues within 48 hours, during designated support hours.
 If support requests are received outside of normal business hours, ShipHawk will respond to S1 issues within 2 hours, S2 issues within 4 business hours, and S3-S4 issues within 48 hours, in each case after the start of the next business day.
 For urgent requests, ShipHawk Customer Success is available via email at email@example.com.
 The ShipHawk response consists of either (i) ShipHawk remediation of the support issue or (ii) confirmation that ShipHawk has received the support issue reported and indication of active remediation efforts.

-Customers may opt-in for updates on the ShipHawk Platform at any time using ShipHawk’s current status page.
-The current status page is readily available at: https://shiphawk.statuspage.io.
+Customers who utilize a ShipHawk-hosted option may opt-in for updates on the ShipHawk Platform at any time using ShipHawk’s current status page.
+The current status page is readily available at: https://status.shiphawk.com .